Stage & Tech

 Lesley is a native Long Islander and has stage-managed for numerous regional theaters in New York, including Grey Room NYC, Theater Three, Gateway Playhouse, and the American Theater of Actors.
 Past management credits include Fiddler on the Roof, Macbeth, The Sound of Music, Sweeney Todd, The Last Days of Judas Iscariot, Who’s Afraid of Virginia Woolf?, The Clean House, Elegies: A Song Cycle.
 Graduate of Santa Fe University of Art and Design with a B.A. in Theater.

-After moving to Denver, Jeffry managed the region's largest talent agency, directing the hiring and booking of talent, the training school for actors and models, and serving as an agent for sports figures—primarily Olympians.
-At the same time, he served as President for the Colorado Film and Video Association where he managed the business of the non-profit and their efforts to strengthen and grow the creative media community.
+In Denver, Jeffry managed the region’s largest talent agency, directing the hiring and booking of talent, the training school for actors and models, and serving as an agent for sports figures—primarily Olympians.
+He also served as President for the Colorado Film and Video Association where he managed the business of the non-profit and their efforts to strengthen and grow the creative media community.
 He was chosen as the Managing Director of the United States Environment Film Festival in Santa Monica, CA, where he organized event activities, media, celebrity contract negotiations, and other business.
 Since that time, Jeffry has served in management for several other media-oriented companies and became certified as a mediator and mediation consultant primarily for the City of Denver.

 He is currently enjoying semi-retirement in Santa Fe and looking forward to contributing to the local theater community.